sameersbn/docker-gitlab-ci/README.md

   sameersbn/gitlab-ci:7.12.2 app:rake backup:create
 ```

-A backup will be created in the backups folder of the [Data Store](#data-store).
+A backup will be created in the backups folder of the [Persistence](#persistence).
 You can change the location of the backups using the `GITLAB_CI_BACKUP_DIR` configuration parameter.

 *P.S.
 Backups can also be generated on a running instance using `docker exec` as described in the [Rake Tasks](#rake-tasks) section.
 However, to avoid undesired side-effects, I advice against running backup and restore operations on a running instance.*